meet luna, the star of the ukranian musical revolution

 Kristina Bardash is the stylish pop music star soundtracking Kiev’s youthquake.

-Today we recognise pop music as a powerful force of great cultural significance.
-The creative output of Beyonce, Rihanna, Lady Gaga, et al is something we endlessly obsess about -- but also a good reflection of the modernity we exist within.
-In the post-Soviet world, where the air space is largely dominated by commercial and often ill-sounding acts, this conversation would be out of place -- until the home-grown star was born this Summer.
+Today we recognize pop music as a powerful force of great cultural significance.
+The creative output of Beyoncé, Rihanna, Lady Gaga, et al is something we endlessly obsess about — but also a good reflection of the modernity we exist within.
+In the post-Soviet world, where the air space is largely dominated by commercial and often lackluster acts, this conversation would be out of place — until the home-grown star was born this summer.
 Kiev-based Kristina Bardash, aka Luna, got the new generation restlessly lip-synching to her catchy tunes.

-In her new video for the title track from her Grustnyy Dens EP (sad dance in English) Luna dances through the grand halls of Soviet library in Kiev.
+In her new video for the title track from her Grustnyy Dens EP ("sad dance" in English) Luna dances through the grand halls of Soviet library in Kiev.
 Dressed in white thigh-high boots and glittering trench coat, she looks more Joan of Arc than life and soul of the party.
-Her act is a mix of a tormented heart, detachment and club-influenced synthy sounds.
+Her act is a mix of a tormented heart, detachment, and club-influenced synthy sounds.
 There is also something rough around the edges about her, something awkward, like a combination of high heels and white Fila track pants.
 This is the look and sound the new generation in Ukraine (followed by Russia and Latvia) could certainly relate to.
-The rise of Luna started from a few tunes slipped out on social media with lo-fi videos that were easily confused with lost recordings by some long-forgotten 90s pop heroine.
-On the day of release of her debut album Magnets in April of this year, Luna performed live -- for the first time -- to an audience of over 1000 in Kiev.
+Luna's rise started from a few tunes slipped out on social media with lo-fi videos that were easily confused with lost recordings by some long-forgotten 90s pop heroine.
+On the day of release of her debut album Magnets in April of this year, Luna performed live — for the first time — to an audience of over 1000 in Kiev.
 Behind her she had her three band-members, the power of digital word of mouth, and songs strung through with her personal trauma.

-Although she's described as the voice of a generation in Ukraine, Luna's career started in LA, the spiritual home for all songs that talk of glamorous sadness.
-She moved to LA at the age of 20 with her husband and had her son there - beaches, palm trees and sunsets on Venice Beach soon became the set for emotional turbulence and immigrant isolation.
-"I wrote my first songs in LA, the city still holds my most intimate, my favourite memories," Luna explains.
+Although she's described as the voice of a generation in Ukraine, Luna's career started in L.A., the spiritual home for all songs that talk of glamorous sadness.
+She moved to L.A. at the age of 20 with her husband and had her son there — beaches, palm trees, and sunsets on Venice Beach soon became the set for emotional turbulence and immigrant isolation.
+"I wrote my first songs in L.A., the city still holds my most intimate, my favorite memories," Luna explains.
 "This is where my child was born, and the most intense moments of my relationship took place.
 We left everything in Kiev, we had a small child, didn't know anyone, we didn't really know how to love each other.
 In one moment when I was distressed I found some old poems I'd written, and suddenly had a strong desire to go to the studio and record."

-During her time in LA, Kristina felt a strong connection to Ukraine which fuelled the creative impulse.
+During her time in L.A., Kristina felt a strong connection to Ukraine which fueled the creative impulse.
 After the revolution of 2014, she came back with her family.
 "We felt a very strong desire to return to Kiev.
 I got my ideas looking back at Ukraine, and really wanted come back and create, change something here.
 So I started to write again."